 Are dry erase boards magnetic?
 Some are.
 A magnetic surface expands the use of whiteboards for presentations in classrooms, conference rooms and elsewhere.
 Magnetic whiteboards are popular, especially in schools, but in some situations a non-magnetic marker board might be sufficient for your needs — and be a lower-cost solution than a magnetic whiteboard.
 SHOP OUR MAGNETIC WHITEBOARDS.

 Whiteboards are manufactured with a variety of materials used for the dry erase surface.
 The resulting products are melamine, porcelain, glass, or a proprietary surface such as the EVERWhite surface.
 Not all can be magnetic.

 So, which dry erase surface is best for your needs?
 A magnetic whiteboard or non-magnetic?

 Magnetic whiteboards are commonly installed in the front of K-8 school classrooms and in business settings.
 The magnetic feature of the board allows for it to be used as a bulletin board, where you can hang papers, notes, or other materials using magnets.
 With non-scratching magnets or clips, charts and documents can be posted on the whiteboard surface, and magnetic symbols can be used.

 Die-cut symbols, such as arrows, dots, squares, stars, lines hearts, letters of the alphabet also can be applied to enhance presentations on dry erase whiteboards with magnetic surfaces.

 As mentioned above, make sure the magnets you use have smooth surfaces so the whiteboard surface is not scratched; a scratch can allow marker ink to penetrate the surface and that stain could be difficult to remove.

-Some schools choose non-magnetic whiteboards for the back of classrooms, where reminders, homework assignments or other written notes are the only needed use of the board.
+Some schools choose non-magnetic whiteboards for the back or side of classrooms, where reminders, homework assignments or other written notes are the only needed use of the board.
 Room-wide whiteboards can also be a place for students to collaborate on lessons.

 In high schools, non-magnetic whiteboards are more common, as they are largely used for writing or as projection surfaces.